 2. Strong writing

 You might think admissions officers are looking for essays like you write in English class with a strong argument.
 Not so!
-Successful college admission and scholarship essays are based in stories, not arguments.
+Successful college admission and scholarship essays are based on stories, not arguments.
 For most students, personal narrative writing requires new skills.
 Your brain already knows how to do this, but you need to clear out the critical writing cobwebs you collect in school and learn to tell stories instead.
-Story2 empowers students to explore the experiences that have shaped them into who they are, and to share those moments honestly in college admissions essays and interviews.
-It’s important to proofread your essays and clean up any grammar snafus, but more important to write with the power of storytelling.
+Story2 enables students to explore the experiences that have shaped them into who they are, and to share those moments honestly in college admission essays and interviews.
+It’s important to proofread your essays and clean up any grammar snafus, but it's even more important to write with the power of storytelling.

 3. Authentic voice

-Your authentic voice is the voice you use when you are talking to your friends.
-To access your unique voice, tell your stories out loud into a phone or computer.
+Your authentic voice is the voice you use when you are speaking out loud.
+To access your unique voice, tell your stories out loud into a phone or computer -- or you can use StoryBuilder to tell your story out loud, and then turn it into a finished essay.
 If you can gather a group of friends and tell your stories to one another—even better.
 Telling your stories out loud is your authentic voice.
-Storytelling builds a powerful emotional bridge between you and your audience and connects you to with the people who read your applications in admissions offices.
+Storytelling builds a powerful emotional bridge between you and your audience and connects you to the people who read your applications.
 Many students find their authentic voice while writing their college essays, and then through over-editing turn the essays back into something generic that is no longer theirs.

 For more info about college admission and scholarship essays and interviews, sign up for self-paced courses and our award-winning StoryBuilder writing platform FREE at story2.com/college.
 Want to stay up to date on the latest tips and resources?
 Follow us @story2 on Instagram!